RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-application-components.md

 We will use OpenShift Web Console to deploy Parksmap Web Application components.

-Please go to the [Web Console](http://console-openshift-console.%cluster_subdomain%/k8s/cluster/projects) and on the login screen, enter the following credentials:
+Please go to the [Developer Console](http://console-openshift-console.%cluster_subdomain%/add/ns/%parksmap-project-namespace%)

+In the case it redirects to login screen, enter the following credentials

 - Username: *kubeadmin*